gnan-krp/Event-Attendance-Predictor/README.md

 while the test dataset does not.

-That's exactly what our model needs to predict. 🎯
+That's exactly what the model needs to predict. 🎯

 ---